stuart-kennedy/actions/README.md

 ## Actions

 - [s3-upload](s3-upload/README.md) - Upload files and directories at the provided path(s) to an S3 bucket.
-- [s3-download](s3-download/README.md) - Download files and directories at the provided path(s) from an S3 bucket.Download files and directories at the provided path(s) from an S3 bucket.
+- [s3-download](s3-download/README.md) - Download files and directories at the provided path(s) from an S3 bucket.
 - [s3-archive-upload](s3-archive-upload/README.md) - Create a tar archive and upload it to a designated S3 bucket.
 - [s3-archive-download](s3-archive-download/README.md) - Download and extract an archive uploaded using s3-archive-upload.
 - [ecr-push](ecr-push/README.md) - Push a Docker image to ECR.